Morton Stadium

 Morton Stadium, or the National Athletics Stadium, is an athletics stadium in Santry Demesne, Santry in Ireland.
 Often called Santry Stadium, it is the centre for athletics events in Dublin city and the home track of Clonliffe Harriers.
-It has also been the home ground for several Irish association football clubs including Shamrock Rovers and Dublin City.
+Managed by Dublin City University, it has also been the home ground for several Irish association football clubs including Shamrock Rovers and Dublin City.
 The modern capacity of the ground is 8,800, with a single 800-seat covered stand.